Daddy's Gurl

 Daddy's Gurl is a Philippine television sitcom series broadcast by GMA Network.
 Directed by Chris Martinez, it stars Vic Sotto and Maine Mendoza in the title role.
-It premiered on October 13, 2018 on the network's Sabado Star Power sa Gabi line up replacing The Clash.
+It premiered on October 13, 2018 on the network's Sabado Star Power sa Gabi line up.
+The series concluded on May 6, 2023 with a total of 175 episodes.

 Premise

-After his wife's untimely death, Barak decides to live in the condominium unit in Manila of his aspiring city girl daughter, Visitacion, in order to watch and take care of her, much to his daughter's surprise.
+After the passing of Barak's wife, he decides to live in the condominium unit in Manila of his aspiring city girl daughter, Visitacion, in order to watch and take care of her, much to his daughter's surprise.
 He barely made a living for them, while he talks to the picture of his wife.